Vincent-VietTran/disinformer-clue-gen/Movie/clue_analysis_matrices/game1_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Clues are highly specific to the chosen answer without using forbidden words.
-They cover multiple facets like suspense, danger, emotional turmoil, and plot devices like twists and time constraints.
-The clues are distinct and avoid overlap.
+Clues are specific to Sci-Fi without using forbidden words.
+They highlight technological advancements, future settings, and speculative concepts.
+Variety of phrasing is good.

 ✅ Strengths:
 - Generally specific and relate to correct answer